-- 145. Plaintiff Doe incorporates Paragraphs 1 through 144 as though fully set forth herein. - 146.
-Defendants committed the negligent acts and/or negligent failures to act, as set forth above, and those acts caused the emotional and physical harm endured by Plaintiff Doe. - 147.
-Defendants owed Plaintiff a duty of care to act. - 148.
-Defendants breached that duty of care by way of their conduct and failed to exercise reasonable care, as detailed and alleged above. - assault and harassment of Plaintiff Doe acted negligently, in that she failed to reasonably perform her duties as a chaperone and failed to act as a reasonably prudent person.
-The chaperone failed to raise any alarms during Dr. Heaps' misconduct or take any other reasonably expected actions to prevent the harm inflicted on Plaintiff Doe, despite the fact that (a) the purpose of the chaperone was to protect Plaintiff Doe and ensure that she was
+- 157. Plaintiff Doe 18 incorporates Paragraphs 1 through 156 as though fully set forth herein. - 158.
+Defendants committed the negligent acts and/or negligent failures to act, as set forth above, and those acts caused the emotional and physical harm endured by Plaintiff Doe. - 159.
+Defendants owed Plaintiff a duty of care to act. - 160.
+Defendants breached that duty of care by way of their conduct and failed to exercise reasonable care, as detailed and alleged above. - 161.
+For example, the chaperones who was/were in the room during certain instances of Dr. Heaps' sexual assault and harassment of Plaintiff Doe 18 acted negligently, in that they failed to reasonably perform their duties as a chaperone and failed to act as a reasonably prudent person.
+The chaperones failed to raise any alarms during Dr. Heaps' misconduct or take any other reasonably expected actions to prevent the harm inflicted on Plaintiff Doe 18, despite the fact that (a) the purpose of the chaperones was to protect Plaintiff Doe 18 and ensure that she was comfortable and safe during the gynecological visit; and (b) the chaperones were aware of the lack of medical necessity of Dr. Heaps' touching and questioning of Plaintiff Doe 18.
+Further, the chaperones did not report Dr. Heaps' misconduct.
+At the time they were in the examination room and while they were at times silently witnessing Dr. Heaps' infliction of harm to Plaintiff Doe 18, the female chaperones was/were acting in the course and scope of their employment with UCLA.

-150. As a result of the above-described conduct, Plaintiff Doe suffered and continues to suffer great pain of mind and body, shock, emotional distress, physical manifestations of emotional distress, embarrassment, loss of self-esteem, disgrace, humiliation, and loss of enjoyment of life; has suffered and continues to suffer and was prevented and will continue to be prevented from performing daily activities and obtaining the full enjoyment of life; and has incurred and will continue to incur expenses for medical and psychological treatment, therapy, and counseling.
+162. As a result of the above-described conduct, Plaintiff Doe 18 suffered and continues to suffer great pain of mind and body, shock, emotional distress, physical manifestations of emotional distress, embarrassment, loss of self-esteem, disgrace, humiliation, and loss of enjoyment of life; has suffered and continues to suffer and was prevented and will continue to be prevented from performing daily activities and obtaining the full enjoyment of life; and has incurred and will continue to incur expenses for medical and psychological treatment, therapy, and counseling.